mims-harvard/TFC-pretraining/README.md

 Finally, for SimCLR, we do not have a datafolder but directly place files under `SimCLR/dataset_name`.
 For the data itself, we note that the tensor storing time series have the second and third dimension, corresponding to channels and observations, swapped, relative to our starting files.
 Also, the labels cannot be numeric but have to be in one-hot format.
 These are handled in the `data_processing/SimCLR.py` script for convenience.

 Of course, we also provide the shortcut script for doing all the steps above, by directly running `process_all.sh` from the root directory of the git repository.
+Make sure you are in the correct environment as specified by the `baseline_requirements.yml` before running the scripts.